MidgardOS/midgardos.github.io/docs/MidgardOS/BasicSystem/GNULibtool64bit.md

 Note that there are three known test failures for tests 72, 119, and 172.

-Finally, to install GNU Libtool 64-bit into the tree, run the following command:
+Finally, to install GNU Libtool 64-bit into the tree, run the following commands:

 ```bash
 make install